 - Compensation from non-Company sources.
 Directors may not accept compensation (in any form) for services performed for the Company from any source other than the Company.

 - Gifts.
 Directors may not offer, give or receive gifts or other items of value from persons or entities who deal or seek to deal with the Company in those cases where any such gift has the purpose or effect of influencing (or could be perceived as influencing) the directors’ actions as members of the Board, or where acceptance of the gifts could create the appearance of a conflict of interest.

-- Personal use of Company assets.
+- Protection and proper use of Company assets.
+Directors should oversee the protection of the Company’s assets to ensure their efficient use.
 Directors may not use Company assets, labor or information for personal use unless approved by the Chairman of the Corporate Governance Committee or as part of a compensation or expense reimbursement program available to all directors.

 Directors are prohibited from:

-- Taking for themselves or companies with which they are affiliated opportunities that are discovered through the use of Company property, Company information or position as a director;
+- (Taking for themselves personally or companies with which they are affiliated opportunities that are discovered through the use of Company property, Company assets, Company information or their position as a director;

 - Competing with the Company for business opportunities.
 However, if the Company’s disinterested directors determine that the Company will not pursue an opportunity that relates to the Company’s business, a director may then do so.

 Directors must maintain the confidentiality of information entrusted to them by the Company and any other confidential information about the Company that comes to them, from whatever source, in their capacity as a director, except when disclosure is authorized or legally mandated.
 For purposes of this Code, “confidential information” includes all non-public information relating to the Company.